-Services PMI in China averaged 52.29 points from 2012 until 2021, reaching an all time high of 58.40 points in June of 2020 and a record low of 26.50 points in February of 2020.
+Services PMI in China averaged 52 points from 2012 until 2022, reaching an all time high of 58.40 points in June of 2020 and a record low of 26.50 points in February of 2020.
 This page provides the latest reported value for - China Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-China Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.
+China Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

 Services PMI in China is expected to be 46.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the China Services PMI is projected to trend around 50.50 points in 2023 and 52.00 points in 2024, according to our econometric models.